-We follow this 4-step system: Research, course design, course delivery and outcomes.
+We follow this 4-step system: Research, content design, workshop delivery and outcomes.

 The first step in the relationship between the trainer and the participants is an online pre-course questionnaire.
 Completing this questionnaire encourages participants to engage with the topic and identify their own objectives.
 Our research into the aims, needs, experience level and challenges of the participants informs the design process.
 We may also request a sample of each participant’s work, to enable us to identify their strengths and weaknesses – and to tailor course content appropriately.

-We show respect for the real-world experience of the participants, as writers and minute-takers.
-On our courses, they have the space and opportunity to reflect on their communications.
+We show respect for the real-world experience of the participants, as writers, editors or minute-takers.
+In our training, they have the space and opportunity to reflect on their communications.
 They are encouraged to share challenges and brainstorm suggested solutions.

 We adopt a problem-solving approach, eliciting discussion on learning points.
 For example, instead of the trainer providing answers, participants are asked to suggest (and discuss) options and solutions to writing issues.
 This allows everyone to participate and gain vital skills in identifying and analysing best practice in written communications.

 People acquire skills by doing, not listening.
-Therefore, each key learning point is covered in theory and in practice (individually and in pairs).
-In addition, where possible, participants edit a sample of their own writing, with trainer support.
+Therefore, key learning points are covered in theory and in practice (online, in small breakout groups).
+After some workshops, participants have the option to write or edit their own work, and receive trainer feedback.
 This allows them to clearly see how they can apply these new tools and techniques to improve their own work.

 Participants take away skills that will help them to develop in their roles and meet their professional goals.